ChubbyChuckles/CarsharingApplication/README.md

 ### Ride Setup Tab

 - Start typing addresses to receive Google-powered autocomplete suggestions.
-- Choose a driver and one or more passengers (the driver is automatically excluded from the passenger list).
+- Choose one or more drivers and any passengers taking part in the ride.
+Selected drivers are automatically excluded from the passenger list so they never contribute to the split.
 - Enter the driver’s flat fee (in euros) and per-kilometre rate.
 The app doubles the Google Maps driving distance to account for the return trip before calculating totals.
-- Click **Calculate Ride Cost** to see the round-trip distance, total cost, and the amount owed per core team member.
-Reserve players are listed but never charged.
+- Click **Calculate Ride Cost** to see the round-trip distance, total cost, and the amount owed per core team member who actually rode.
+Core players who sit the ride out (or anyone marked reserve) simply stay unselected and are not charged.
 - Click **Save Ride** to persist the trip; only core passengers are written to the ledger and debts are recorded in euros.

 ### Ride History & Ledger Tab

-- Review a chronological list of rides with distances, fees, and participants.
+- Review a chronological list of rides with distances, fees, and participants, including every driver on multi-car trips.
-- See a live ledger of outstanding amounts per passenger/driver pair.
+- Inspect the live ledger, which now collapses all historical rides into net balances so you instantly see who ultimately owes whom (and by how much) across the entire season.

 ## 🛠 Architecture Overview